Noonc/Noon-Video-Downloader/README.md

 On shutdown, the batch list is cleared and will not save.
 ```
 ## VPN
-If you are using a vpn, upon launch you will be 'notified' of your current IP.
+If you are using a vpn, upon launch you will be 'notified' of your current IP and whether or not you are using a vpn.
 This has only been tested with NordVPN, however.
 If your vpn uses a local IP starting with 10, it will 'detect' a vpn.